Kata Hay: The Voice

 After four previous attempts to compete but failing to pass the initial audition stages, Hay was invited to audition again for American television program The Voice.
 As a result, Hay finally made it to the "blind auditions" on the 10th season of the show.

 Her blind audition went to air on 1 March 2016.
 Near the conclusion of her performance of the Gretchen Wilson song "Redneck Woman", three of the four coaches turned their chairs, Christina Aguilera, Adam Levine and Pharrell Williams.
 Country singer Blake Shelton was the only coach not to turn.
 Hay revealed that she had previously performed with Shelton as a young child.

 Hay selected Aguilera to be her coach after admitting Aguilera was her first "girl crush" which prompted a light-hearted moment where the two women briefly kissed.
 Hay progressed through the competition to the Top 20 after defeating Chelsea Gann in the battle rounds and Joe Maye in the knockout rounds.

 Hay was ultimately eliminated on 11 April 2016 during Week 1 of the live playoffs, after performing the Aretha Franklin song "(You Make Me Feel Like) A Natural Woman".

 Present

 Hay is continuing to perform, record music and tour, and is expected to perform at several shows in Australia in September and October 2017.

 Personal life

 Hay was previously married to musician Robbie Helton, whom she married at the age of 18.

+Legal issues

 Hay was sentenced to 6 months in jail after being charged with sexual contact with a minor in June 2022.

+In December 2025, Hay was arrested and charged with vehicular homicide.